Submit Appointment Info

 The Inspection Time

 Legacy has pioneered the use of 2 state-licensed inspectors on each inspection.
-During your inspection, our inspectors will move through the home in a methodical manner collecting tons of pictures and useful info.
+During your inspection time, our inspectors will move through the home in a methodical manner taking pictures and begin preparing your inspection report.

 In order to maintain focus and photograph the entire property in a timely manner, we kindly ask that clients do not to interrupt this portion of the inspection.
 An inspection report is only as good as it's pictures and descriptions.
 Furthermore, a distracted inspector missing important items is worse than having no inspection at all.

 For example, "location reference" pictures are absolutely critical to producing a clear & concise report that everyone (especially the seller and their contractors) can understand easily.
 Therefore, people on-site during the inspection process will inevitably be caught in pictures and included in the inspection report.

 Realtors see poorly written inspection reports all the time whether it's from a newly-licensed inspector with little experience or from an inspector simply competes for the lowest price.
 Regardless, such reports sound like they were written by a robot, contain very few pictures, and give the home buyer little to no recommendations on how to move forward.

 For this reason, many Realtors will encourage their clients to meet the inspectors for 20 or 30 minutes at the end of their inspection to discuss any major findings.